globalid/dev-tooling-examples/globalid-connect/README.md

 For the Verification platform example:
 [click here](node)

-This software is licensed under the Apache-2.0
+This software is licensed under Apache License, Version 2.0